Regulators

 MUMBAI: The future of television, it seems, may not come with a remote at all.
 At the 22nd Video Broadcast and Broadband Tech Summit hosted by IndianTelevision Dot Com, Ashok Kumar Jha, Principal Advisor, Broadcast and Cable Services at the Telecom Regulatory Authority of India (TRAI), painted an expansive vision of what the next five years could hold for India’s media and entertainment ecosystem from gesture-controlled TV and AI agents to rural inclusion and regulatory reform.

 Opening his keynote, Jha acknowledged IndianTelevision Dot Com founder Anil Wanvari and reflected on the platform’s journey from a news magazine 18 years ago to a digital presence that began 26 years ago.
-But the nostalgia was brief.
-The focus quickly shifted to the summit’s theme managing the great acceleration in technoloGY and what that acceleration means for a country as diverse as India.
+The focus then shifted to the summit’s theme: managing the great acceleration in technology and what that acceleration means for a diverse country like India.

 For Jha, technological acceleration is not a uniform wave lifting all boats.
 It is layered and unequal.
 Out of roughly 33 crore households in India, around 23 crore have television access.
 On the telecom side, nearly 130 crore Indians own phones, but only about 100 crore have broadband connections.
 That leaves 30 crore people on feature phones without data access.